planetfederal/workshops/README.rst

 OpenGeo Workshops Repository
 ============================

-This repository is for all workshop materials created and/or hosted by OpenGeo.
+This repository is for all workshop materials created and/or hosted by OpenGeo

 Directory structure
 -------------------